fanqingsong/fastapi-hive/docs/index.md

 ---

-FastAPI Hive Framework is a developer friendly and easy to be integrated framework for managing your code by packages&cornerstones folder structure.
+FastAPI Hive Framework is a developer friendly and easy to be integrated framework for managing your code by endpoints and cornerstones folder structure.

 The key features are:

+* **Conerstone Container**: a top-level folder to layout codes by function folder, like db and authentication.
-* **Packages**: a top-level folder to contain all codes by service.
+* **Endpoint Container**: a top-level folder to layout service codes by endpoint folder,
-* **Modules**: a sub-folder in packages, contains functional codes in service.
+* **Endpoint folder**: a sub-folder in Endpoint Container, layout one service code by function folder(router, db, service, etc).
 * **Router Mounting Automatically**: the router defined by module will be mounted into app automatically.
-* **Service Mounting Automatically**: the service(such as ML model) defined by module will be mounted into app automatically, to reduce loading time during call.
+* **Model Preloading Easily**: the service(such as ML model) defined by module will be mounted into app easily, in order to reduce loading time during endpoint request.
-* **Developer-Friendly**: all one-module codes are put in one same folders, all cornerstones are managed by different packages.
+* **Developer-Friendly**: all one-endpoint/cornerstone codes are put in one same folders, easy to review and update.
 * **Easy-to-be-Integrated**: Just several line codes to integrate it in your app.

-<small>estimation based on tests by author with this project[**](https://github.com/fanqingsong/machine_learning_system_fastapi), have a look at demo folder.</small>
+<small>estimation based on tests by author with this project[**](https://github.com/fanqingsong/machine_learning_system_fastapi), have a look at example folder.</small>

 ## Overview